-I cut out the design in vinyl and then weeded away the excess vinyl.
-When doing a large project like this, I try to use some of my older vinyl or a color that never gets used.
-Make sure to pull up the negative space so you’re left with a stencil.
-Then, I applied transfer tape to the top of the design.
+When doing a large project like this, I like to use some of my older vinyl or a color that never gets used.

-When I applied the vinyl to the board, I matched up the straight edges of the vinyl stencil with the straight edges of the board.
+Remove the vinyl backing and apply the vinyl stencil to your wood.
+When you apply the vinyl to the board, match up the straight edges of the vinyl stencil with the straight edges of the board.
 This is why I suggest making the rectangles the same width as your board.
 It makes it quick and easy to put the stencil on straight.

-I let the paint dry between each coat of paint and ended up painting about 3 layers.
+Let the paint dry between each coat.
+I ended up painting about 3 layers.

-Once the paint was dry to the touch, I pulled up the vinyl.
-There were a couple of small bleeds and I just used a craft knife to carefully scrape off the excess paint.
+Once the paint is dry to the touch, pull up the vinyl stencil.
+If there are any bleeds, you can use a craft knife to carefully scrape off the excess paint.

-Once everything was dry, I displayed the new sign on our front porch.
+Once everything is dry, display your new sign on your porch.the new sign on our front porch.
 I think this sign turned out so cute.
 I love the pop of color it gives to the front of our house.

 Has this tutorial inspired you to make your own porch sign?
-Download the free cut file below to make your own!
+Download the free cut file from the resource library and make your own!